ninelabs/ninelabs.com/_posts/2014-08-24-how-we-bill.md

 ---
-layout: post
+layout: blog
-title: Hello
+title: How We Bill
+author: J Cornelius
 ---

-# How we bill.

 This is one of the most important discussions we can have.
 We prefer to bill based on value.
 Why?
 Simple.
 It's clear, it's measurable, and it's better for you.

 * **There is a clear budget.** This removes the unknowns and gives you cost certainty.